 Good morning!
 Your second day in Sturgis means you can either return to whatever place tickled your taste buds yesterday or find some new vittles.
-Check out the home cooking at Bob’s Family Restaurant or the breakfast offerings at the Side Hack Saloon or Wanda’s Kitchen.
+Check out the breakfast offerings at Uncle Louie's Diner, the Side Hack Saloon or Wanda’s Kitchen.
 No matter where you go, you are bound to leave full and satisfied.

 Now that you’ve explored the town, it’s time to experience the outdoor must-sees of the Sturgis area.
 Start off strong by heading to legendary Bear Butte State Park.
 Located just a few miles outside of Sturgis on Highway 79, this intrusion of igneous rock—commonly mistaken for a mountain—was formed millions of years ago.
 Since then, Bear Butte been a sacred place to many Native Americans—Red Cloud, Crazy Horse, and Sitting Bull all logged some spiritual time at the butte’s peak—and the base was once a popular place for gold-seekers and expeditioners to camp.
 Today, Bear Butte is a National Historic Landmark that offers a 1.85-mile hike to the 4,426-foot summit where hikers can get a stunning view of four states.
 (There’s a reason Bear Butte made our list of the Great 8 ways to experience Native American Culture in South Dakota.)
 The hike should take between two and three hours to complete, depending on how many times you stop to take in the amazing views of the Black Hills.
 Park manager Jim Jandreau recommends that visitors view Bear Butte as a church, so it’s best to walk quietly, don’t disturb the many prayer cloths left in trees, and enjoy the serene beauty of this legendary butte.